 Learn more about how storytelling applies to presentations: Forget slides, tell stories.

+I want to show you a trick for perfect presentation hook examples.
 If you do not want to tell a personal story or you do not have one, I’d suggest you invent one!
 After all, we have plenty of pictures on our social media channels we can leverage to invent an ad hoc story.
 The most important thing is that your story appears real, because if the audience thinks you are tricking them, they won’t trust you and you’ll lose any chance to connect with them.

 If you have no creativity, you could even take inspiration from websites that offer stories by keywords like BusinessBalls.
 In BusinessBalls, for example, stories are characterized by keywords:

 One of the most common errors that presenters commit nowadays is thinking they are one step above the audience, just because they came to present.
 We are in the era of “listening” today, more than ever before, with the advent of social media.
 If we want to be listened to, first we need to listen.
 Presentations aren’t an exception.
 If you want to give a successful presentation, first you need to build a one-on-one relationship with your audience and start a dialogue.
 What’s better for engagement than asking questions to your audience from the beginning of your presentation?

 Questions turn on people’s curiosity.
 Their brains will begin figuring out the answer.
 If they know the answer, they want to know if their answer is correct.
 If they do not know the answer, they might get involved and focus on the speaker in order to get the answer.
 In any case, answering a question works like a reward, because people feel satisfied by the fact that they canceled one more doubt.
 People’s curiosity will make them focus on you to find the answer.

 When you ask question, you pair up with your audience as they feel like they’re in your position, and they want to help you answer the question.
 If you are perceived as one of them, you’ve won their trust and therefore their attention.